kartikx/kartikx/README.md

 I'm also passionate about Open Source, and find it to be a great way to give back to the Community while picking up on good coding practices in the process.

-Apart from programming, I also love playing guitar and drinking coffee.
+Apart from programming, I also love playing guitar 🎸 and drinking coffee ☕